⚠️ WARNING: LOWE'S CREDIT CARD HOLDERS — READ THIS BEFORE YOU PAY IT OFF

 Credit limit slashed • 83% utilization on $83 balance • No recourse

 These figures are from our TransUnion and Equifax credit reports, to the best of our knowledge and recollection as of April 2026.
+The top row reflects our entire credit profile across all accounts over 7+ years — not just the Lowe's card.
+The account-specific figures for the Lowe's / Synchrony Bank card are below.

 TransUnion Score